-- 4.6 Fermanagh with its lakelands, limestone uplands and forests is an established tourist destination and has played a significant role in providing recreational opportunities for local people and visitors from across the world.
+- 4.5 Fermanagh with its lakelands, limestone uplands and forests is an established tourist destination and has played a significant role in providing recreational opportunities for local people and visitors from across the world.
 The islands and Lough shores are rich in heritage interest particularly of the Early Christian period; most noteworthy are the monastic remains and round tower on Devenish Island, Inishmascsaint and the carved figures on White Island.
 Castles from the Plantation period; Crom, Castle Caldwell, Tully and Castle Archdale, are also a feature of the Lough shores.
-Belleek Pottery achieved the highest number of visitors across the Fermanagh and Omagh District Council area with 194,067 visitors in 2017. - 4.7 Like Fermanagh, Omagh has a variety and quality of landscapes and rural scenic heritage which has the potential to generate greater interest and revenue from tourism.
-The principal tourist attractions centre on the foothills of the Sperrin Mountain range as they extend into the Omagh area including the Ulster American Folk Park, Gortin Glen Forest Park and An Creagan Centre.
-The Ulster American Folk Park is the top attraction for visitors to the Omagh area and the second most popular in the Fermanagh and Omagh District. - 4.8 Fermanagh has a higher number of established tourism attractions than Omagh which is a possible reason for the higher number of visitors, overnight trips, nights and spend within Fermanagh (Appendix 2).
+Belleek Pottery achieved the highest number of visitors across the Fermanagh and Omagh District Council area with 208,816 visitors in 2018 - 4.6 Like Fermanagh, Omagh has a variety and quality of landscapes and rural scenic heritage which has the potential to generate greater interest and revenue from tourism.
+The principal tourist attractions centre on the foothills of the Sperrin Mountain range as they extend into the Omagh area including the Ulster American Folk Park, Gortin Glen Forest Park and An Creagán Centre.
+The Ulster American Folk Park is the top attraction for visitors to the Omagh area and the second most popular in the Fermanagh and Omagh District. - 4.7 Fermanagh has a higher number of established tourism attractions than Omagh which is a possible reason for the higher number of visitors, overnight trips, nights and spend within Fermanagh (Appendix 2).
 This is reflected in the reason for overnight trips to both Fermanagh and Omagh with, 56% of trips taken in Fermanagh being for Holiday/Leisure and Pleasure (Table 3) in 2012-13.
 This figure is well in excess of the Northern Ireland figure of 43% which would suggest a quality in terms of the available attractions and accommodation that exceeds those available in other parts of Northern Ireland.
-In contrast, the main reason for staying in the former Omagh district was to visit friends and relatives which may reflect a lesser provision of well-established tourist attractions.
-However, the combined figures for Fermanagh and Omagh are in line with the Northern Ireland figures. - 4.9 Whilst it is the case that both areas have successful tourist attractions, there are a number that do not appear to generate a large number of overnight stays.
+In contrast, the main reason for staying in the former Omagh district was to visit friends and relatives which may reflect a lesser provision of wellestablished tourist attractions.
+However, the combined figures for Fermanagh and Omagh are in line with the Northern Ireland figures and in recent years, the district has had a higher than regional average in respect of the number of visitors visiting for holiday, pleasure or leisure reasons (Table 4).

+4.8 Whilst it is the case that both areas have successful tourist attractions, there are a number that do not appear to generate a large number of overnight stays.
 As one of the main visitor attractions in the Fermanagh Area, Belleek Pottery experiences large numbers of bus tours on a daily basis with approximately 66% of those visitors from North America/Canada with the rest being from Ireland, United Kingdom and the rest of the world.
 As part of linked destination tours the coaches then leave the Pottery and travel north to Derry/Londonderry or south to Sligo/Galway.
 Similarly, the majority of visitors to the Ulster American Folk Park typically come to the area and leave again within the same day.